bomonike/bomonike.github.io/ap-compsci.md

 {% include l18n.html %}
 {% include _toc.html %}

-The College Board conducts <a target="_blank" href="https://apcentral.collegeboard.org/courses">exams in 38 academic subjects</a>.
-Each year, some exams are retired and others are added.

 {% include whatever.html %}

 ## Alternatives

-Students in high school can earn college credits while in high school.
+In order to gain a higher chance for admission into top universities, to have more freedom to take classes, to take more advanced classes sooner, to graduate sooner, to build a more impressive resume for jobs, students in high school can earn college credits while still in high school.

 1. Take classes on-line at colleges which accept high school students: